MugPand/MugPand/README.md

 ### Hi there 👋

-I'm a class of 2024 student majoring in Computer Science @ Rutgers University - New Brunswick.
+I'm a class of 2023 student majoring in Computer Science @ Rutgers University - New Brunswick.
 I love everything tech; ranging from testing out new hardware to developing mobile applications.
 In particular, I love developing interesting projects in Python and Java with the occasional HTML/CSS/JS needed for front-end development. 💻

 Outside of programming, I enjoy photography, video editing, and logic puzzles. 📷

-Check out my hackathon winning submissions @ https://devpost.com/mugpand 🥇, and my personal projects below! ⚡
+Check out my website @ https://mugpand.github.io/ 🌐,hackathon winning submissions @ https://devpost.com/mugpand 🥇, and my personal projects below! ⚡

 <!--
 **MugPand/MugPand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.